Moore-Jones' Gallipoli landscapes

 Horace Moore-Jones' Gallipoli landscapes

 At the outbreak of war in 1914, Horace Moore-Jones was living in Britain.
-He was 42 years old, but gave his age as 32 so he could enlist with the New Zealand Expeditionary Force (NZEF).
-Moore-Jones was sent to Gallipoli to draw the area because there were no effective maps.
-Towards the end of 1915 his drawing hand was injured, but while recovering in England he somehow managed to produce almost 80 watercolours of Gallipoli.
+He was 42 years old, but gave his age as 32 so he could enlist in the New Zealand Expeditionary Force (NZEF).
+Moore-Jones was sent to Gallipoli to make drawings of the area because there were no useful maps.
+Towards the end of 1915 his drawing hand was injured, but while recovering in England he somehow managed to produce nearly 80 watercolours of Gallipoli.

-While Moore-Jones' paintings provide a topographically correct impression of the Gallipoli landscape they present a peculiarly sterilized version of the campaign.
-There are only a few small indications that these sun drenched vistas were actually vicious battlefields.
-Instead Moore-Jones has deliberately focused his compositions on the imposing and inhospitable physicality of the Gallipoli terrain itself which proved such a menacing obstacle for the Anzacs.
-The figures of the soldiers are completely dwarfed in the midst of these sharp cliffs and deep valleys – and the Ottoman soldiers, particularly their lethal snipers – are totally hidden from view, as they were in reality.
+While Moore-Jones' paintings provide a topographically correct impression of the Gallipoli landscape, they present a peculiarly sterilized version of the campaign.
+There are only a few small indications that these sun-drenched vistas were actually vicious battlefields.
+Instead, Moore-Jones has deliberately focused his compositions on the imposing and inhospitable physicality of the terrain, which proved such a menacing obstacle for the Anzacs.
+The figures of the soldiers are completely dwarfed by these sharp cliffs and deep valleys, and the Ottoman soldiers – particularly their lethal snipers – are totally hidden from view, as they were in reality.

 Community contributions